Exactly how do Clear Aligners like Invisalign® work and can they work for you?

 We’ve answered how clear aligners work, so let’s discuss a couple of great benefits.

-Best of all, the trays keep your teeth cleaner than traditional braces would, as you are able to continue brushing and flossing as normal.
+Best of all, with clear aligners it is easier to keep your teeth cleaner (than with traditional braces), as you are able to continue brushing and flossing as normal.

 This is a treatment that is low on maintenance, big on results, and fast on effectiveness.

 *If orthodontic X-rays are required, a fee of $180 applies.
 See Terms and Conditions.
 Treatment may not be suitable for you.

 These Products are not available for purchase by the general public.
 They are however available to Fine Orthodontics patients.
 Treatment may not be suitable for you.
 Always read the label and follow the instructions for use.

 Learn more about clear aligners: